AlonsoCN/GitFundamentals/README.txt

 Hello, Git
 Updating README witn new information
 Committing from an alternative location
-Sharing remotely is fun and easy
+Sharing remotely is fun and easyi